calculquebec/calculquebec.github.io/en/spring-schools.rst

 - From May 20 to May 23, 2025, at Bishop’s University

-.. list-table:: Room 1 - Introduction to programming
+.. list-table:: Stream 1 - Introduction to programming
     :header-rows: 1

     * - Title